acend/cilium-basics-training/content/en/docs/08/_index.md

 To see traffic between nodes, we move the frontend pod from Chapter 3 to the newly created node:

+Create a file `patch.yaml` with the follwing content_

 {{< highlight yaml >}}{{< readfile file="content/en/docs/08/patch.yaml" >}}{{< /highlight >}}

-create a file `patch.yaml` with the above content.
 You can patch the frontend deployment now:

 ```bash
 kubectl patch deployments.apps frontend --type merge --patch-file patch.yaml